quilime/organelle-monome/README.md

 # Organelle + Monome

 This is a guide for getting a [Monome Grid](http://monome.org/grid/) working with the [Critter + Guitari Organelle](https://www.critterandguitari.com/pages/organelle).
 The Organelle has an arm CPU, and runs Pure Data on Arch Linux, so you will be using the linux command line.
-You will also need to set up WiFi to download and install [serialosc](https://github.com/monome/serialosc) before you can use a Monome with PureData.
-Serialosc is a program that sends and receives OSC and converts them to serial commands that the Monome Grid.
+You'll need to get your Organelle [connecting to the internet](http://forum.critterandguitari.com/t/using-a-wifi-adapter/158/9) in order to and install [serialosc](https://github.com/monome/serialosc).
+Serialosc enables Pure Data to use OSC commands with the Monome Grid.

 #### Hardware used for testing